 a) “Allow User Selection”

-If selected “Allow User Selection“, there is no need for further settings in step 2.
-To check that, you can select your “Account Entity” in your Dynamics 365 and press the [Create Document]-button.
+To check how this looks from a user’s perspective, you can select your “Account Entity” in your Dynamics 365 and press the [Create Document]-button.

 The DocumentsCorePack Dialog opens so you can select your template.
 Press the [Next]-button.